-Launch a high-flying career in the aviation industry.
+Launch a high-flying career in the aviation industry

 Do you dream of being a pilot?
 Take to the skies with the largest university-level aviation program in Canada.

+You’ll earn a Bachelor of Environmental Studies from one of the country’s top-ranked geography departments – and graduate with your Commercial Pilot Licence.
 There’s no better way to appreciate geography than from several thousand feet above the ground.
 And your knowledge of geography will be an asset when you’re navigating across continents.

 Between the classroom and the cockpit, you’ll gain a deep understanding of landforms, weather patterns, and the computer technology behind tools such as geographic information systems (GIS) and remote sensing.

 - Log 200+ flight hours.
 Through a partnership with the Waterloo Wellington Flight Centre, you'll receive at least 200 hours of in-the-air experience at one of Canada's largest flight training centres.

 - Build crucial skills.
 As well as learning to fly, you’ll obtain your multi-engine and multi-instrument ratings, giving you the skills you need to handle twin-engine aircraft in all sorts of weather.

 - Graduate with a Bachelor of Environmental Studies in Geography and Aviation along with your Commercial Pilot Licence

 - Offered by the Faculty of Environment